usepolvo/usepolvo-docs/src/guide/core-concepts/error-handling.md

 # Error Handling

-Proper error handling is crucial when working with APIs. usepolvo provides a standardized way to handle errors across different services, making your code more robust and easier to maintain.
+Proper error handling is crucial when working with APIs. polvo provides a standardized way to handle errors across different services, making your code more robust and easier to maintain.

 ## Unified Error Types

-usepolvo defines a set of common error types that you'll encounter across different API integrations:
+polvo defines a set of common error types that you'll encounter across different API integrations:

 - `ApiError`: Base class for all API-related errors
 - `AuthenticationError`: Issues with API keys or authentication tokens